 Today’s call centers in Maine and New Hampshire have many advantages for job seekers.
 Those in the job market steering clear of CSR and call center jobs could be overlooking an important opportunity.
 Call center jobs feed families, and they can also fill a hole in a resume, help get a foot in the door with a large employer, and provide solid work experience.

 Advantages of Today’s Call Center Jobs

-- Shift work.
-Most call centers offer 24-hour shifts, and for workers willing to take 2nd or 3rd shift work, pay can be much higher.
-Call centers offer a best case scenario when 9-5 is not an option.
-Temporary work and temp-to-hire is also common for call center jobs, especially if you sign on with a quality staffing company.
+Most call centers offer 24-hour shifts, and for workers willing to take 2nd or 3rd shift work, the pay can be much higher.
+Call centers offer a best-case scenario when 9-5 is not an option.
+Temporary work and temp-to-hire are also common for call center jobs, especially if you sign on with a quality staffing company.

-- Positive work environment.
 With competition higher, companies are looking to attract quality workers that will put a positive face on their company.
-They do that by providing a rewarding work experience, including a better workplace environment, benefits, incentives, salary increases for performance, and job mobility.
+They do that by providing rewarding work experience, including a better workplace environment, benefits, incentives, salary increases for performance, and job mobility.

-- Better odds.
-In Maine and New Hampshire, large organizations often put out the call for multiple CSR positions when listing jobs with a staffing company, making landing that job easier.
-For example, BONNEY Staffing works with well-regarded companies to help them fill multiple positions at a time in areas such as Portland, Lewiston, Bangor, Wiscasset, Rockland and Augusta.
+In Maine and New Hampshire, large organizations often put out the call for multiple CSR positions when listing jobs with a staffing company, making a landing that job easier.
+For example, BONNEY Staffing works with well-regarded companies to help them fill multiple positions at a time in areas such as Portland, Lewiston, Bangor, Wiscasset, Rockland, and Augusta.

 If your idea of call center jobs is dated, you may need to update your thinking.
 It’s time to value call center jobs for what they are – a job opportunity with many advantages.
 Depending on the bill in the Maine legislature, the need to attract local workers could urge even more improvements to this undervalued job description.